 and ask participants about what they would feel as necessary skills for a workshop and class curriculum.

-Participants are asked to complete a pre-workshop self-assessment survey.
+Participants are invited to complete a pre-workshop self-assessment survey to make sure the workshop contents will be relevant to potential attendees.
 This study (i.e., survey) will take approximately 10-15 minutes to complete and can be accessed at the following URL:

 https://virginiatech.qualtrics.com/jfe/form/SV_3IQqdgyFCeLd0BD

+There will be a separate posting to register for the workshop when workshop logistics are set.

 For more information, contact Daniel Chen (chend@vt.edu).